myersem2/PHPCore/docs/_build/html/_sources/classes/request.rst.txt

    Will return data from cookie by a given **$key** for data passed via HTTP Cookies.
 The option **$filter** and **$options** parameters may be given to invoke ``filter_var()`` before the value is returned.

    .. seealso::
-      `PHP Types of filters`_ - List of available filters and options.
+      - `PHP Types of filters`_ - List of available filters and options.
-      `PHP Filter Variable`_ - Information on the operation of the ``filter_var()`` function.
+      - `PHP Filter Variable`_ - Information on the operation of the ``filter_var()`` function.

-   :param string $key: The key of the cookie to retrieve
+   :param string $key: The key of the body's data to retrieve
-   :param integer $filter: The ID of the filter to apply
+   :param ?int $filter: The ID of the filter to apply
    :param array|int $options: Associative array of options or bitwise disjunction of flags
    :returns: ``mixed`` The requested data item

    .. code-block:: php
       :caption: Get data from HTTP cookie
       :linenos:
-      :emphasize-lines: 5,6
+      :emphasize-lines: 7,8

       <?php

       use \PHPCore\Request;

       // $_COOKIE = [ 'OFFSET' => 1, 'ORDER' => 'asc' ]

       echo Request::cookie('ORDER'); // 'asc'
       var_dump(Request::cookie('OFFSET', FILTER_VALIDATE_INT)); // 1

       ?>

    .. rst-class:: wy-text-right

-      :ref:`Back to list<Request Class Table Of Contents>`
+      :ref:`Back to list<Request Class Table of Contents>`

 -----